FailAcademy/learning/wdp-vancouver/_projects/project-02.md

 - move paddles on up/down, a/z keypress for two different players
 - initialize a moving ball in the middle of the board at start and after a goal
-- the ball should reverse directions when it bounces off of walls and paddles
+- the ball should reverse directions when it reaches walls or paddles
 - track and display user score as goals against opponent
 - trigger audio on ball bounces